Huskehhh/FakeBlock/README.md

 latestMaterialWall.createNonPersistentWall(fakeBlockDataHashMap, location1, location2);
 ```

-If you have any further questions feel free to reach out, or create an issue and I'll try help to the best of my ability!
+If you have any further questions feel free to reach out, or create an issue!